chrisantonellis/delimited/README.md

   # returns {"key1.key2.key3": "value"}
 ```

-Delimited provides `Path` classes to represent paths to nested data using tuples or strings, and `NestedContainer` classes that emulate the native `dict` and `collections.OrderedDict` types.
+Delimited provides `Path` classes to represent paths to nested data using tuples or strings, and `NestedContainer` classes that emulate the native `dict` type.
 Check out the [documentation](https://chrisantonellis.github.io/delimited/) to learn more.